Leeds City Walking Tours

 Prepare to be hooked on the history and geography of our regional capital

-John Barran - entrepreneur in business and civic life
+John Barran - born 3 August 1821 - entrepreneur in business and civic life

 This remarkable, far-sighted businessman, innovator and politician, who lived 1821-1905, made so many contributions to Leeds.

 Arriving in Leeds as a young man, he established a tailoring business and brought in ground-breaking machinery to revolutionise the pace and scale of production.
 He could be said to have invented ready-made clothing.